Ahh, the life of a digital nomad.

 The rest of those kids are back at home now, telling their friends from high school about that one time they were in Europe, and how cool it was, mincing along the Seine, drinking Sangria in Seville, whatever.

-Listen: you probably don’t want to live abroad.
+Listen: you probably don’t want to live abroad for the rest of your life.

 But as usual, that’s just what I think.